Nonverbal Learning Disorders (NVLD/NLD)

 • Difficulties with spatial relations

-• Difficulties adjusting to changes and new situations
+• Hard time adjusting to changes and new situations

 • Significant difficulties in social judgment and interaction